OpenRailwayMap/OpenRailwayMap/INSTALL.md

     $ sudo systemctl enable orm-api.service

+ If you want to filter the OpenRailwayMap log entries into their own files using rsyslogd you can install the config file and restart rsyslogd:

+    $ sudo make install-rsyslog
+    $ sudo systemctl restart rsyslog.service

+ Do not forget to add the logfiles to logrotate.

 ## Enabling New Apache Configuration

  Now you enable the necessary Apache modules (mod_proxy, mod_proxy_http), enable the new virtual